felimomo/Walleye-Revised-Paper/paper.md

 # Results

-In Table 1 we show the parameter values obtained for the optimized fixed policies.
+In {ref}`tab:fixed-params` we show the parameter values obtained for the optimized fixed policies.
-The episode utilities obtained by these policies are displayed in Table 2 and Fig. 2.
+The episode utilities obtained by these policies are displayed in {ref}`tab:rew-table` and {ref}`fig:rewards`.
 With respect to total harvest, the control with highest utility was the optimized precautionary policy, and all other HCRs except for  were within one standard deviation of its performance.
 With respect to HARA, the 1-observation RL policy was the highest performing control, and all other HCRs were within a standard deviation of its performance except for the 2-observation RL control.[^counter-intuitive]
 Finally, with respect to trophy fishing, we observed that the 2-observation RL policy performed significantly better than all other policies tested.

+The HCRs are visualized in Fig. 3, where we plot fishing mortality as a function of stock biomass.
+We discuss these plots in the following paragraphs.

 :::{table} Optimal parameter values for fixed policies for each of the three utility models.
 Here we compute $B^* = \mathrm{rew}(F^*)/F^*$ where $\mathrm{rew}(F^*)$ is the average step reward obtained by the constant mortality policy policy, and where $F^*$ is the constant mortality rate that maximizes surplus production (i.e., $F^*$ is optimal with respect to $U_{yield}$).
 As seen in the table, $F^*=0.0714$, and by using Table 2 we find that $\mathrm{rew}(F^*)=72.5/1000$.
 Thus $B_{MSY}=1.015$.
-:label: fixed1
+:label: tab:fixed-params
 :align: center

 | **Policy**    | **Harvested Biomass** | **HARA**        | **Trophy Fishing** |